 LEARN GENDER RULES FOR SPANISH

 All nouns in Spanish have a gender that is either masculine or feminine.
 And with the help of a few simple rules, you can usually figure out which gender is associated with which noun.
 If it’s a person or a living creature, the gender assigned to the word should match the gender of the living thing.
 For instance, el gato is a male cat while la perra is a female dog, but you can also have la gata (female cat) and el perro (male dog).
 Mixed groups of people or living things are referred to with masculine gender.
 Certain endings of words for nouns can also determine the gender of the article.
 Nouns that end in –sión, –ción, –dad, –tud and –umbre are female while those ending in -ma are masculine.
-For the rest, you’ll have to learn as you go and continue to practice until you feel confident you’ve got the right pairing.
+For the rest, you’ll have to learn as you go and continue to practise until you feel confident you’ve got the right pairing.

 PRACTICE DEFINITE AND INDEFINITE ARTICLES IN SPANISH

 The difference between definite and indefinite articles may seem confusing in Spanish, but it’s the same concept in English.
 Definite articles are things that are specific.
 For instance, in Spanish el gato is “the cat” versus un gato which is “a cat”.
-It’s important to learn and practice these kinds of rules, but you should also continue to build your vocabulary in context so that when you are engaged in a conversation, using the correct article will come naturally.
+It’s important to learn and practise these kinds of rules, but you should also continue to build your vocabulary in context so that when you are engaged in a conversation, using the correct article will come naturally.

 Ways to Learn Spanish

 Whether you’re just beginning to learn a few basics or looking to brush up on your language skills before you travel, there are many ways to learn to speak Spanish.
 Before you decide which one is the right fit for you, it makes sense to assess your schedule and commitments.
-While you can learn some basic Spanish by setting aside just a few minutes each day, being confident enough to have conversations in Spanish may take longer depending on how much time you have to devote to study and practice.
+While you can learn some basic Spanish by setting aside just a few minutes each day, being confident enough to have conversations in Spanish may take longer depending on how much time you have to devote to study and practise.

 Here are just a few ways you might incorporate Spanish language learning into your daily routine.